Recipe: Strascinati al Sugo di Braciole – The Sunday Heartbeat of Northern Puglia

 Fun Facts

-• The braciole are always tied with cotton string — and never cut before serving, or you’ll “release the luck.”
+• Braciole are always tied with cotton string and never cut before serving, or you’ll “release the luck.”

-• Horse meat was once traditional, believed to bring strength and vitality.
+• Horse meat was once traditional, believed to give strength and vitality.

-• The sauce was often cooked overnight on the embers of a fireplace, ready for the next day’s feast.
+• In the past, the sauce was cooked overnight on the embers of a fireplace, ready for Sunday lunch.

-• In Bari, children often eat their pasta with sauce first, then use a piece of bread to scoop up a bit of meat — their own form of dessert.
+• Children often eat their Strascinati with sauce first, then use bread to scoop a piece of meat — their version of dessert.

-• Some families add a few whole olives to the sauce near the end, both for flavor and symbolism — the olive, after all, is the soul of Puglia.
+• Some families add a few whole olives to the sauce at the end, a gesture both practical and symbolic: the olive is, after all, Puglia’s soul.

 A Taste That Anchors Time

-Strascinati al sugo di braciole isn’t just a recipe; it’s a calendar entry.
+Strascinati al sugo di braciole isn’t just a recipe; it’s a rhythm.

-It marks Sunday, it marks togetherness, it marks the luxury of slowing down.
+It marks Sunday, it marks family, it marks the luxury of slowing down.

-The sauce doesn’t belong to one family — it belongs to the collective rhythm of a region that still measures its weeks by the meals that end them.
+The sauce doesn’t belong to one family but to a region that still measures its weeks by the meals that end them.

-Every strascinato, every drop of oil, every long-simmered tomato tells the same story:
+Every Strascinati, every drop of oil, every slow-simmered tomato tells the same story:

-that love in Puglia is served slowly, eaten communally, and remembered forever.
+that love in Puglia is served slowly, eaten together, and remembered forever.

 Back to blog